-Imports are a powerful feature in Pluckeye configurations.
+Imports are a powerful feature in Plucky configurations.
 This page shows a couple examples of how they might be used.

 Example 1: Susan's books

 Susan likes to research books on the Internet.
-She also uses Pluckeye.
-Over time, Susan has added to her Pluckeye configuration a large number of links to children's books on goodreads.com that she thinks would be useful to other Pluckeye users who also like children's books.
+She also uses Plucky.
+Over time, Susan has added to her Pluckeye configuration a large number of links to children's books on goodreads.com that she thinks would be useful to other Plucky users who also like children's books.
 To do this, she creates a new configuration of type "allowed urls", and names it "Susan's approved children's books".
-She then edits the configuration, copying in all the urls she has accumulated over her Pluckeye history, and saves the configuration.
-After saving it, she clicks "Share" and "Publish" to share the configuration with all Pluckeye users.
+She then edits the configuration, copying in all the urls she has accumulated over her Plucky history, and saves the configuration.
+After saving it, she clicks "Share" and "Publish" to share the configuration with all Plucky users.

 Later, Susan adds more books to her public configuration.
 These changes automatically propagate to Peter's computer.